Collecting From Gevirim: Pointers From the Gabbai Tzedaka

 Gevirim Have Feelings, Too

 Rich people are regular human beings who wish to be treated with basic courtesy.
-Perhaps they develop a thicker skin than most, but they are never impervious to those who insult them, take them for granted, or ignore their basic need for a bit of privacy.
-While giving large amounts of tzedakah forces many donors into the limelight, this is usually something they bear as part of their responsibility, not a thrill that they seek.
+Perhaps they develop a thicker skin than most, but they are never impervious to those who insult them, take them for granted, or ignore their basic need for privacy.
+While giving large amounts of tzedakah forces many donors into the limelight, this is usually something they bear as part of their responsibility, not a thrill they seek.

 Gevirim Have Lives—Very Hectic ones, Actually

-The super-rich tend to have extremely demanding business obligations—a gabbai tzedakah related to me that he witnessed a gvir committing to a $50,000 donation while literally panting from the exertion of juggling phones to finalize a massive real estate closing!
+The super-rich tend to have highly demanding business obligations—a gabbai tzedakah related to me that he witnessed a gvir committing to a $50,000 donation while literally panting from the exertion of juggling phones to finalize a massive real estate closing!
 Business owners also struggle to carve out time for their families, Torah learning, and other personal commitments.
 When multiplied by tens or hundreds, requests for “just five minutes” would completely consume the lives of gevirim unless they stick to a process.
 Help the donors help you by adhering to their instructions.

 Gevirim Have Financial Limits